-FECCA to seek political assurances about SBS's future
+FECCA to Seek Political Assurances about SBS's Future

 Source: SBS

 The main body representing Australia's migrant communities says it will seek commitments from the major political parties regarding SBS' independent status.
-It follows remarks by departing ABC boss Mark Scott, calling for what he describes as a friendly merger between the two public broadcasters.
-Package by Kristina Kukolja
+Image: Outgoing ABC Managing Director Mark Scott speaks at the National Press Club in Canberra (AAP)

 Source: SBS